-The federal government announced on July 1, 2016 a total of R\$ 185 billion (US\$ 57 billion) in credit lines at subsidized interest rates for the upcoming 2016/2017 crop season (Oct.
-2016 - Sept.
-2017).
-The total amount allocated is lower and has higher interests rates for the larger producers than last year.
-According to commodity analysts, despite the lower availability of subsidized credit lines and higher interest rates, the adoption rate of biotechnology in the 2016/17 crop season is expected to reach an average of 93 percent for total corn, soybean and cotton planted area.
+The federal government announced on June 6, 2017 a total of R\$ 200 billion (US\$ 57 billion) in credit lines at subsidized interest rates for the upcoming 2017/2018 crop season (Oct.
+2017 - Sept.
+2018).
+The total amount allocated is up 2.4 percent from last year's funds.
+The average interest rates for production costs are 8.5 percent per year, investment credit 7.5 percent and warehouse and technological innovation 6.5 percent per year.
 According to the Ministry of Science and Technology (MCT), Brazil is the second largest plant biotech producer in the world, after the United States.